chlm22/Power-Outage-Predictions/index.md

  # Prediction Problem
  Now that we are acquainted with our dataset thanks to our initial question, "Which cause category is most responsible for power outages in different states?"

- ## Prediction question:
+ ### Prediction question
- **"Can we predict the number of customers affected based on the cause and duration of the outage?"** This question is a **regression** prediction problem.
+"Can we predict the number of customers affected based on the cause and duration of the outage?"
+- This question is a **regression** prediction problem.

 # Baseline Model
 Because my prediction problem is a regression problem, I started with using a linear regression base model with Mean Absolute Error, Root Mean Squared Error, and R-squared metrics.
 Linear Regression assumes a linear relationship between the features and the target and the metrics gives model’s predictive performance and its ability to explain the variance in the target variable.

-**Target Variable: 'CUSTOMERS.AFFECTED'**
+### Target Variable: 'CUSTOMERS.AFFECTED'

-Two Features :
+### Two Features:
 1. **CAUSE.CATEGORY** (Nominal feature)
 2. **OUTAGE.DURATION** (Quantitative feature)